 3.b.
 Alternative Reexamination Schedule for Households calculation.
 No interim decreases will be processed during the first six months after initial occupancy.
 If the family composition change is for an addition of an adult, then eligibility must be determined before an individual can move into the unit.
 The new adult family member's income will be added during the interim.
 Family composition changes for minors would be processed at the next triennial or when the household transfers.
 The family may request an interim for family composition changes once a year, including an increase in subsidy when the family is over-housed.
-Interims could be requested for additional adults to meet approved reasonable accommodations at any time.
-The conditions of receiving a second interim decrease in any year are cuttined in the The conditions of receiving a second interim decrease in one year are outlined in the Hardship Policy.
+Interims could be requested for additional adults to meet approved reasonable accommodations at any time. ,,,,,,, The conditions of receiving a second interim decrease in one year are outlined in the Hardship Policy.
 This MTW activity serves the following statutory objectives: ⊠Cost effectiveness ⊠ Self-sufficiency ☐ Housing Choice This MTW activity has the following cost implications: □ Neutral □Increased revenue □ Decreased revenue ⊠Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTM activity does not require a Cafe Harber Maiver This MTW activity does not require a Safe Harbor Waiver.
+This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does not require a Safe Harbor Waiver.
 This MTW activity does require a hardship policy Alternative Reexamination Schedule Hardship Policy.
 The hardship policy does not apply to more than this MTW activity.
 The MTW agency has not modified the hardship policy since the last submission of the MTW Supplement.
-How many hardship requests have been received associated with this activity in the most recently completed PHA fiscal year?
-0 hardship requests received during the most recently completed PHA fiscal year (AHA had not implemented MTW activities as of June 30, 2022.)
+How many hardship requests have been received associated with this activity in the most recently completed PHA fiscal year? most recently completed i TIA listal year: 0 hardship requests received during the most recently completed PHA fiscal year.
+The AHA did not implement this activity on or before June 30, 2023.
 This MTW activity does require an impact analysis.
 Impact analysis will be uploaded here, but please see Alternative Reexamination Schedule Impact Analysis.